mehedi-hasan1102/mehedi-hasan-personal-portfoliyo/data/blogs/intervew-question.md

 - Works for both frontend and backend (via Node.js)
 - Basis of popular frameworks like React, Angular, Vue
 - High demand in the global job market
-- Runs directly in browsers and easy to get started
+- Runs directly in browsers and is easy to get started

----

 ## **3. Who should learn JavaScript?**